MikheevRoman/NatshaBase/README.md

 # NatshaBase
-NIR 2 repo for auto-filled knowledge base based on yargy-parser
+This application is part of a research project to create an auto-replenishing knowledge base based on a Yargy parser for parsing natural language.